nacharya/nacharya.github.io/content/en/posts/uv.md

 +++
-title = 'uv: Python package, dependency and environment management' date = 2025-03-13T22:55:28-07:00 draft = false
+title = "uv: Package, Project, Dependency, Environment" date = 2025-03-13T22:55:28-07:00 draft = false
 +++

+Finally we have a really good package, project, dependency and environment management tool for Python.

 `uv` is a Python package, dependency and environment management tool.
 It is a good replacement for `pip`, `pip-tools`, `pipx`, `poetry`, `pyenv`, `twine`, `virtualenv`